dotnet/runtimelab/designs/SpanMarshallers.md

 {
 +    public MarshalUsingAttribute() {}
      public MarshalUsingAttribute(Type nativeType) {}
-+    public string CountParameterName { get; set; }
++    public string CountElementName { get; set; }
 +    public int ConstantElementCount { get; set; }
 +    public int ElementIndirectionLevel { get; set; }
 +    public const string ReturnsCountValue = "return-value";
 }
 ```

-The `MarshalUsingAttribute` will now provide a `CountParameterName` property that will point to a parameter whose value will hold the number of native collection elements, or to the return value if the value of `CountParameterName` is `ReturnsCountValue`.
+The `MarshalUsingAttribute` will now provide a `CountElementName` property that will point to a parameter (or a field in a struct-marshalling context) whose value will hold the number of native collection elements, or to the return value if the value of `CountElementName` is `ReturnsCountValue`.
 The `ConstantElementCount` property allows users to provide a constant collection length.

 > Open Question:
-> Should combining `CountParameterName` and `ConstantElementCount` in the same attribute be allowed?
+> Should combining `CountElementName` and `ConstantElementCount` in the same attribute be allowed?
 > With the `MarshalAs` marshalling, `SizeParamIndex` and `SizeConst` can be combined and the resulting size will be `paramValue(SizeParamIndex) + SizeConst`.

 To support supplying information about collection element counts, a parameterless constructor is added to the `MarshalUsingAttribute` type.
 The default constructor specifies that the code generator should use the information in the attribute but use the default marshalling rules for the type.